chainer/chainer/examples/mnist/README.md

 `snapshot_iter_12000` is a snapshot of `Trainer` object which enables to resume the training.
 You can also extract the trained model parameters from this snapshot file.

-If you have installed [matplotlib](https://matplotlib.org/) before the training, the following additional files will saved in the `result` dir:
+If you have installed [matplotlib](https://matplotlib.org/), the following files will be saved in the `result` directory:

 ```
 accuracy.png